Code-Institute-Submissions/milestone-project-48/readme.md

 ## UX

 This project was made for people that love indie games and is easily scalable.
-I took inspiration from old html game websites that I've played when i was young.
+I took inspiration from old html game websites that I've played when I was young.
 I also started using CodeCademy and they gave me the idea of using Phaser.
 I also got a lot of inspiration for my codes through their courses.

 The webpage sole purpose is to showcase different games and should be very easy to navigate.